 So a few years back I joined a local philatelic society.
 A stamp club.
 I hadn’t been in a stamp club since primary school, and it’s not something I mention to my normal friends, because we all know how it sounds (except for people who join stamp clubs, many of whom do not realize how it sounds).
 I also joined the club’s circuit book list.

-Circuit books (also known as club books) are an endearing remnant of real ye-oldey-timey stamp collecting.
+Circuit books (also known as exchange books or club books) are an endearing remnant of real ye-oldey-timey stamp collecting.
 They’re scrapbooks full of stamps and other philatelic material for sale, generally owned by small-time collectors.
 This is how eBay worked before the internet.

 Vendors with lots of time on their hands compile sheets full of stuff they want to sell, annotated by how much they want.
 Those sheets are compiled into books.
 Those books are passed around from club to club, and from member to member.
 Let me take you through my latest delivery, complete with images.
 (The pics are wonky because of the curves of the pages.
 The bad lighting is totally my fault.)